Erie, Pennsylvania: Museums

+The Erie Maritime Museum commemorates and explains Erie's significance during the War of 1812; it is home to the USS Brig Niagara, a modern recreation of the 1813 USS Niagara that served as Commodore Oliver Hazard Perry's relief flagship during the Battle of Lake Erie.

+Entertainment

-Erie is home to several professional and amateur performing-arts groups.
-The most significant is the Erie Philharmonic, in continuous existence since 1913 (with the exception of an interregnum during World War II).
+Erie is home to several professional and amateur performing arts groups.
+The most significant is the Erie Philharmonic, in existence since 1913 (except for an interregnum during World War II).
 This group of professional musicians also has a full chorus and a junior philharmonic division that tours the area.
 The Lake Erie Ballet is a professional company that performs well-known programs throughout the year.
 The Erie Civic Music Association attracts, sponsors, and books performances by professional musicians, singers, entertainers, and ensembles from around the world.